Take Your Own Counsel

 It’s easier to outsource your thinking and let someone else decide the best course of action.
 This is fine for small matters in life like what to eat for dinner or which movie to watch this weekend.
 When you do this for big decisions, however, you are short-changing yourself.
 You are depriving yourself of the struggle and stretching required to form the muscle of your character.

-3. Learn by doing
+3. You learn best by doing

-4. Own your life
+4. You own your life

 You may occasionally be approached by others who want your opinion as to what they should do.
 It’s flattering to be approached this way, and in our effort to live up to the other person’s expectations, we try to give advice.
 Yet this is not good for the other person.
-Just like you, only they know themselves and their situations in detail.
-Just like you, they too are better off making their own decisions, learning, and owning their life.
-When you can take your own counsel, you’re much more likely to respect others’ right to do the same.